openSUSE/doc-kit/README.cleanup.md

 `.gitignore` to separate doc-kit managed files from git.
 This change slightly influences the way we work with files in a git repository.

-Cleaning an existing git repository
+Cleaning an existing doc repository
 -----------------------------------
 Because many files that belong to doc-kit are unfortunately already part of git repository as well, you need to 'clean it'.
 The following procedure updates a